Fraunhofer-AISEC/cpg/README.md

 ### Usage of Experimental Languages

 Some languages, such as Golang are marked as experimental and depend on other native libraries.
-These are NOT YET bundled in the release jars, so you need to build them manually.
+These are NOT YET bundled in the release jars, so you need to build them manually using the gradle task `buildExperimental`.
+Note, that also experimental language tests are excluded by default and need to be run with the task `testExperimental`.

 #### Golang